pksohn/tweet-db/README.md

 ---
 [(8502L,)]
 ```
+The second spatial query gets the number of tweets that fall 100 miles outside
+Alameda County (FIPS code = 06001).
+We utilized `ST_Dwithin` and its negation to get number of features outside the buffer.
+Depending on whether the unit of spatial reference system of the data is meter or not, `ST_Transform` may be used to convert unit to meter
+for the purpose of distance calculation.

 ```
-# How many Tweets fall 100 miles outside of Alameda County? (i.e., fall outside of a 100 mile polygon
-# surrounding the Alameda County).

 query = "SELECT count(*) FROM counties, tweets \
         WHERE counties.geoid10='06001' \
         AND NOT ST_Dwithin(ST_Transform(counties.geom, 3157), ST_Transform(tweets.location, 3157), 160934);"